 In this case, the only remedy is to check data for accuracy.
 It’s no big deal to compare two cells manually, but it’s next to impossible to spot the differences between hundreds and thousands of text strings.
 In this tutorial, we will learn how to compare values in Excel and find matches and differences between them.

-Now, let’s go through the following steps to compare values of two cells.
+Now, let’s go through the following steps to compare the values of two cells.

 Case Study 1: Case-sensitive formula to compare values in Excel.

-Step 1: Create a table same as like above picture.
+Step 1: Create a table the same as the above picture.
 This table is showing the list of Two departments of an office.
-We will compare two cells between each row with case-sensitive formula.
+We will compare two cells between each row with a case-sensitive formula.
 Column C will show the exact matching of each cell.
-If exact match found, then the result will be TRUE, if not then the result will be FALSE.
+If the exact match found, then the result will be TRUE, if not then the result will be FALSE.

 Step 2: Now input this formula in cell C2 to compare cell A2 and B2:

 - Now press ENTER.